-Your email account is generally assigned to you as a component of your ECNet login account and is therefore subject to the same privileges, restrictions, and penalties outlined in the Acceptable Use Agreement as well.
+Your email account is generally assigned to you with your ECNet login account and is therefore subject to the same privileges, restrictions, and penalties outlined in the Acceptable Use Agreement as well.
 Failure to read and understand the Acceptable Use Agreement is no excuse for misuse!